-Marina Abramovic is a Serbian performance artist, whose work explores the relationship between herself and another artist or herself and her audience.
+Marina Abramovic is a Serbian performance artist and a representative of Body Art.
+Her work explores the relationship between herself and another artist or herself and her audience.
 She was given to her grandmother to be raised before being returned to her parents when she was six years old.
 With her grandmother she attended church daily and was exposed to the rituals of religious worship.
 When she came to live with her parents, all that changed.

 Abramovic survived a horrific childhood with parents who were violent to one another and to her.
 She had a mother who beat her and a father who smashed glass before he left forever.
 “It was the most horrible moment of my childhood.”